jtkim00000/riscv-cpu/README.md

 There are few key observations that are helpful for implementation.
 Firstly, the destination register (rd), source register 1 (rs1), source register 2 (rs2), opcode, funct3, and funct7 are always located in the same place regardless of format.
 Addtionally, the immediate value generated can be completely determined by what instructon format is used.
 Finally, all instructions with the same opcode will use the same instruction format, meaning the instruction format can be completely determined using only the opcode.

-A RISC-V is used to describe the key characteristics of each instruction:
+A RISC-V Card is used to describe the key characteristics of each instruction:
 | Inst | Name | FMT | Opcode | funct3 | funct7 |
 |------|------|-----|--------|--------|--------|
 | `ADD` | ADD | R | 0110011 | 0x0 | 0x00 |